adityathebe/adityathebe.com/content/Posts/drm-reverse-engineer/index.md

 ### Encryption algorithm

-The `/.drm` endpoint returned a 128 bit encryption key _(eg: 9036fb5d2f6af3c153acecd37bde6da7 in hexadecimal)_.
+The `/.drm` endpoint returned a 128-bit encryption key _(e.g. 9036fb5d2f6af3c153acecd37bde6da7 in hexadecimal)_.
 That's a strong signal that it's most likely using AES-128 - a very popular symmetric encryption algorithm.

 With the ciphertext (from `/<ContentID>/1080p/`) and the encryption key in hand, I tried decrypting it using `openssl`